bodrick/awesome/TOPICS.md

 ## d2d1

 *   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀

-## directx

-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [prasannavl/WinApi](https://github.com/prasannavl/WinApi) - A simple, direct, ultra-thin CLR library for high-performance Win32 Native Interop
-*   [Codeusa/Borderless-Gaming](https://github.com/Codeusa/Borderless-Gaming) - Play your favorite games in a borderless window; no more time consuming alt-tabs.

-## gpgpu

-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [turbo/js](https://github.com/turbo/js) - turbo.js - perform massive parallel computations in your browser with GPGPU.

 ## gpu